 With a high percentage of readers listing Fairfield Inn as their top choice, this Marriott chain is slowly rising in the ranks amongst pet owners.
 The vast majority of the Fairfield Inns in the United States are dog-friendly and welcome pets of any size and weight.

 However, Fairfield Inn doesn't have a standard fee across all chains.
 You need to check the specific property to determine whether there is a fee or weight restriction.
-Mariott's website is the best place to explore dog-friendly Fairfield Inn properties.
+Marriott's website is the best place to explore dog-friendly Fairfield Inn properties up to management discretion (along with others of Mariott's pet-friendly brands).

 Pet fee: Up to $75 per pet